 - Applicants may be readmitted to the program one time only.

-- Applicants with a grade of “F” in PHRM 225 - Practicum will not be eligible for readmission.
+- Applicants with a grade of “F” in PHRM 225 - Practicum for Advanced Level will not be eligible for readmission.

 - Applicants seeking to reenter the program at the point in which they withdrew, must reenter the program within one year and complete the program within 3 years total.
 Otherwise, the student may apply for readmission to begin the program in its entirety.

 - The effective catalog for students readmitted to the program in courses beyond the first semester will be the effective catalog at the time of the first admission.

 - Qualified applicants will be readmitted on a space-available basis.
 In the event that the number of applicants exceeds available space, positions may be offered to applicants with higher qualifications.